 To play a video, tap the play button () in the bottom left corner of the video thumbnail.
 Then you can use the controls in the video player to pause, change the volume, or open the video player in full screen.

-Start typing what you’re looking for in the search bar (for example, “faith”).
+Start typing what you’re looking for in the search bar (for example, “faith” or “gathering of Israel”).
 As you type, search suggestions will show below the search bar.
 If one of the suggestions matches what you’re looking for, you can tap it.
-Otherwise, tap the search button on the keyboard to start a full search across all of your installed books.
+Otherwise, tap the search button on the keyboard to start a full search.

-To clear the search and start over, tap the clear button on the right side of the search bar.
+To clear the search and start over, tap the Clear button in the top right.

 If you want to have multiple sections of the app open at the same time, you can use screens.
 Screens are similar to tabs in a web browser.
 Tap the screens button () in the bottom bar.